tbergeron/freelance/README.md

 freelance
 =========

-Because every other project management tool focus on collaboration.
+Because who the fuck needs a "like" button in a project management software?!

 ---